qd-qd/sdk-tutorials/onboarding/chapter-1/1-introduction-to-blockchain.md

 # Introduction to Blockchain

-This first section is intended to provide you with a basic knowledge of what blockchain is and the benefits it offers, as well as introduce some important general terminology that will help you through the rest of the course.
+This first section is intended to provide you with a basic knowledge of what blockchain is and the benefits it offers, as well as to introduce some important general terminology that will help you through the rest of the course.

 <HighlightBox type="learning">